by Sam Doll

 Finally, you can’t let the compost just sit.
 Mix it and water it to keep the microbes happy and healthy.
 Mixing it incorporates oxygen and watering cools the pile and prevents it from drying out.

 You may have been reading this and thinking, “I have an apartment, I can’t compost!”.
 Composting inside can be difficult, but it’s not impossible!

 The simplest solution is to find a neighbor, community garden, or farmer who would love to add your food scraps to their compost pile.
 Just store your scraps in a plastic bin with a lid and run over to the pile every few days.

 If you don’t have a friend with a compost pile, you can still do it yourself.
 Many people have found great success in vermiculture, or “worm farming”!
 Vermiculture is a quick, odorless composting method that is great for those without access to a yard.

 Have a little outdoor space, but don’t want to devote half your yard to composting?
 There are specialized composting bins that can handle all your household waste, speed up the composting time, and stay out of sight.

-One of the fastest methods of composting is to use a tumbler.
+One of the fastest methods of the three ways to compost is to use a tumbler.
 Tumblers are plastic drums that can be rotated to mix the compost easily without getting your hands dirty.
 They are contained and inconspicuous.
-We recommend double chambered rotating compost bins like this, which can turn scraps to finished compost in as little as two weeks.
+We recommend double-chambered rotating compost bins like this, which can turn scraps to finished compost in as little as two weeks.